NCAA Division II: National Championships Festival

 Another feature unique to Division II is what the NCAA calls the "National Championships Festival"—an annual event, explicitly modeled after the Olympics, in which a single city hosts national championship finals in multiple sports over a period of several days.
 Each festival has formal opening and closing ceremonies, and competitors are housed in a centrally located hotel, allowing a village-like experience.
 The first such festival was held in Orlando, Florida in 2004 for spring sports.
 It became an annual event in the 2006–07 school year, and has been held each school year since with the exception of 2009–10 and 2021 and 2022 (due to the COVID-19 pandemic).
 Since the current annual cycle began in 2006–07, the event has rotated between featuring fall, spring, and winter sports, in that order (the cycling was not interrupted by the one-year hiatus).
+In 2025, the NCAA Division II executive board voted to end the concept after the 2026 fall festival in Kansas City.